Austria’s Almabtrieb: When the Cows Come Home From the Alps!

 2. The Procession

-The parade itself is joyful chaos—herds of cows, goats, and sometimes sheep, all dressed in their finest, are guided through the town.
-The air fills with music, laughter, and the irresistible clang of hundreds of bells.
+The parade itself is genuinely chaotic in the best way—herds of cows, goats, and sometimes sheep, all dressed in their finest, are guided through the town.
+Music, laughter, and the clang of hundreds of bells fill the air.
 Don’t be surprised if a cow stops to munch on a roadside snack or photobombs your best shot!

 3. Village Festivities